Meet our Faculty/Teachers

 Mr. Moore has an extensive background in film/video and theatrical production.
-He has taught at both the college and lower school levels, and is excited to bring his unique and varied gifts to the KAPS program.
+He has taught at both the college and lower school levels, and is excited to bring his unique and varied gifts to the KAPS program as he heads into his fourth year with us.

 Although a Texas native, Mrs. Gardner is a graduate of The School of The Art Institute of Chicago (SAIC), and holds a B.F.A. in Studio Art: Drawing and Painting, with an emphasis in Art History, and a Master of Education in Curriculum Design and Instruction from AIU.
 She is an artist, animal enthusiast, avid gardener, and lover of all things music.